TiagoMA90/lost/README.md

 # (UPDATE)Assay
 ## Testing
 - Testing was manually perfomed by trying every possible route in the narrative and possible choices and mistakes within a piece of block of code.
-- All functions are invoked in accordance to each act and respond accordingly without errors whatsoever.
+- All functions are invoked in accordance to each act and respond accordingly without any errors whatsoever.
+- Testing was also perfomed using the [CI Python Linter](https://pep8ci.herokuapp.com/), errors have been documented and solved with the exception of:
+  - X: E501 line too long (x > 79 characters) As long lines are an essential feauture for the narrative of this project.

 # Technologies
 ## Languages